garry-p12/devils-advocate/README.md

   is structured so a `BaseChallenger` subclass can wrap any model behind the same interface — but the in-tree implementations are deliberately offline.

-- **Corpus size and test set.** 80 authored cases, 15 held out for test.
-  Bootstrap recall CI on test is `[100%, 100%]` — tight because the seven test FAIL cases are well above threshold, not because the corpus is large.
-  Real deployment should expand to several hundred cases including adversarial edge cases authored *to defeat* the keyword patterns (the current corpus does not deliberately attempt to evade the challengers).

 - **Stratification compromise.** Three-class stratified sklearn splits require ≥3 rows per fold per class; on the previous 25-case corpus sklearn's stratify rejected the val fold.
 The split in `evaluate.py` is